-The company has endured plenty of tough times, in terms of lay offs and the inability to signup new members, both of which have occurred within the past few years.
-However, Thirty One Gifts has continued to grow into one of the most successful companies in the party planning industry.
+The company has endured plenty of tough times, in terms of layoffs and the inability to signup new members, both of which have occurred in recent years.
+However, Thirty-One Gifts has continued to grow into one of the most successful companies in the party planning industry.

-So should you hop on board with Thirty One?
+So should you hop on board with Thirty-One?

 Product-wise this company might be legit, but if you’re just interested in the business opportunity, there are better options out there…

-Either way, here’s the full review on Thirty One Gifts.
+Either way, here’s the full review on Thirty-One Gifts.

-Thirty One Gifts offers over 100 different products.
+Thirty-One Gifts offers over 100 different products.
 Most of these items fall into one of the following categories:

 - Accessories – A collection of cases, bags, and pouches, as well as key fobs and a scarf.

 - Home – A variety of home goods, including storage bins, pillows, baskets, and more.